 Check Your Heart Act would be first of its kind in the nation

-As many as 400 people in Michigan’s organ and tissue donation and transplant community will converge on the lawn of the Michigan Capitol in Lansing on Tuesday for an inspiring rally and March of Honor.
+More than 400 people in Michigan’s organ and tissue donation and transplant converged on the lawn of the Michigan Capitol in Lansing on June 20 for an inspiring rally and March of Honor.

-The event will celebrate new legislation expected to pass the state Senate this week or next.
+The event celebrated new legislation expected to pass the state Senate in June.
 The Check Your Heart Act would give Michigan residents another way to sign up as organ and tissue donors, helping grow the registry of residents willing to help others.

-The gathering of donor families, living donors, transplant recipients, and patients waiting for transplants also will feature an emotional March of Honor at noon.
+The gathering of donor families, living donors, transplant recipients, and patients waiting for transplants also featured an emotional and inspiring March of Honor to the Capitol steps.

-The Check Your Heart Act, which has had bipartisan support, will place the donation registration question on all state income tax forms in 2024 for the 2023 tax year.
-Currently, the only way to register as an organ and tissue donor in Michigan is through the Secretary of State.
+The Check Your Heart Act, which has had bipartisan support, would place the donation registration question on all state income tax forms in 2024 for the 2023 tax year.
+That’s significant because the Secretary of State is the only time the public is routinely presented with the Michigan Organ Donor Registry question.

 “Coming together as a donation and transplant community was important and inspiring,” said Dorrie Dils, president and CEO of Gift of Life Michigan.
 “To see families holding signs to honor their loved ones who gave to others is moving.
 And to see so many transplant recipients right there with them is momentous.”